MichielVT/nunit-testlink-adapter/README.md

     * One platform called "OS/X"
     * One platform called "Windows 95"
     * Both platforms have to be added to the testplan
+    * One testsuite called "Handheld devices" with following two tests added
+        * "10 G shock"
+        * "Gamma Ray Storm"

+Note: So far only the smoke tests are available